Help and advice for student supporters

 Prior to results day, applicants should ensure all contact information is up-to-date on UCAS.
 Often, applicants will use a school email address at the point of application, but find it is no longer accessible when they finish college; in this instance, it is important to update this with a personal email address.
 We also recommend adding us to any ‘safe senders’ list on email accounts to avoid any important communications ending up in junk folders; most of our emails come from firstname.lastname@example.org or email@example.com.

-If your applicant applied before the UCAS deadline of 15 January 2021, they should have received all responses from their chosen universities by 31 March 2021, and can select their firm and insurance choices (which must have been done by 5 May 2021) on UCAS Track.
+If your applicant applies before the UCAS deadline of 31 January 2024, they should have received all responses from their chosen universities by 16 May 2024, and can select their firm and insurance choices (which must be done by 6 June 2024) on their UCAS Hub.
 If your applicant fails to meet the deadline to reply to offers, they will be 'declined by default', which automatically marks offers as unsuccessful.

 In addition to lectures, seminars, workshops and practical sessions, there are plenty of extra-curricular activities students can get involved in.
 With the Students' Union, our students can join a range of student-run societies, from debating to dancing, radio to rambling; there's something to suit all.
 We also have a large sports centre in the heart of campus, where students can take part in exercise classes, swimming sessions, work out in the gym or enjoy a game of badminton with friends.

 We want to give our students the experience of a lifetime, so there are a range of opportunities for them to study and work abroad during their time at Salford.
-You can find out more about the international opportunities we have on offer here.
+You can find out more about the international opportunities we have on offer.

 When your applicant applies to university, we are unable to provide any information about their application to you as their parent, carer or supporter, without the expressed permission of the applicant.
 This is in keeping with the Data Protection Act 2018, and all universities operate in the same way.
 We appreciate that this can be quite a challenging transition, and if your applicant would like you to discuss their application with us, they will need to provide consent to us on firstname.lastname@example.org.